Here's where Trump stands on abortion and other women's health issues

-In a stunning upset, Americans elected Republican Donald Trump as the next president of the United States in the wee hours of the morning November 9.

-With control of the presidency, House, Senate, and at least one Supreme Court seat to fill, the GOP will have the opportunity to make sweeping changes in the next four years.
+On Tuesday, November 8, Americans will have the chance to go to the polls and elect the next president of the US.

-Women’s health is usually a particularly divisive issue between Democrats and Republicans, but Hillary Clinton and Trump actually agreed on a few issues.
+Women’s health is usually a particularly divisive issue between Democrats and Republicans, but presidential candidates Hillary Clinton and Donald Trump actually agree on a few issues.

 There are others that they split on completely, however.

-Here’s where President-elect Trump stands on key issues, based on positions outlined on his campaign website and public statements before Election Day.
+Here’s where Trump stands on key issues, based on positions outlined on his campaign website and public statements.

 Abortion